-S-Glass is similar to e-glass in many ways but is lighter in weight and than e-glass but still very durable.
+S-Glass is similar to e-glass in many ways but is a superior material to e-glass.

 S-Glass has become increasingly popular in recent years as anglers continue to innovate and use new catfishing techniques that require more sensitivity and a lighter rod that can be held for extended periods of time but still require durability.

-You can look on the shelf at your local fishing store and pick up any rod targeting towards bass fishing and most every rod in this class is going to be a graphite rod.
+You can look on the shelf at your local fishing store and pick up any rod targeting bass fishing and almost every rod in this class is going to be a graphite rod.

 The advantage of graphite rods is they are much lighter than e-glass and they are much more sensitive.